“Every day, three people in the UK and Ireland are paralysed following an injury to their spinal cord” – Spinal Research charity

 Spinal injuries can be some of the most debilitating and life-changing any person can receive.
-Everyday tasks that were once simple and straightforward like going shopping, getting in and out of bed or simply making a cup of tea can become extremely difficult or even impossible when damage has been sustained to such an important, yet fragile part of the body.
-New barriers to life are erected, perhaps never to be demolished as normal actions once taken for granted for their apparent ease become a daily struggle.
+Everyday tasks that were once simple and straightforward like going shopping, getting in and out of bed or simply making a cup of tea can become extremely difficult or even impossible when damage has been sustained to such an important, yet fragile part of the body. .

-Be it a car crash, an accident at work, whilst playing sport, from serving in the armed forces, from clinical negligence or just a general slip, trip or fall that wasn’t your fault, the effect on life can be immeasurable.
+Be it from a car crash, an accident at work, whilst playing sport, whilst horse riding, from serving in the armed forces, from clinical negligence or just a general slip, trip or fall that wasn’t your fault, the effect on life can be immeasurable.
 Unfortunately, due to the severity of most spinal injuries, the chances of the affected person making a full recovery are usually quite remote.
-This is the sad reality of life for anyone who has sustained a spinal injury due to an accident that wasn’t their fault, leading many victims to seek the services of expert solicitors like Tylers.
+This is the unfortunate reality for anyone who has sustained a spinal injury due to an accident that wasn’t their fault, leading many victims to seek the services of expert solicitors like Tylers.

 Spinal cord injury (SCI) is damage which is usually caused by trauma or disease to the spinal cord contained within the hollow vertebrae which results most commonly in motor and sensory paralysis with the most severely affected individuals requiring round the clock care.
 The full extent of paralysis is very much dependent upon the point along the length of the cord at which the damage occurs and whether the cord is severed entirely or only partially.